jfpatrick/accsoft-gui-rad-comrad/docs/deploy.rst

 Deploying ComRAD applications is done in a similar fashion to other PyQt applications.

-.. warning:: Currently, the deployment is merely an educated guess, a suggestion, and may change in the future.
+.. warning:: Currently, the deployment is merely an educated guess, a suggestion, and may change in the future
+             to be compatible with acc-py-deploy.

 To deploy a ComRAD application on an operational machine, such as found in CCC, the application has to be installed on NFS inside a dedicated virtual environment, e.g. ``/nfs/user/somegroup/comrad``.